 20191.
 Cell and Molecular Biology.
-PQ: An average grade of C or higher in CHEM 10100-10200-10300 or CHEM 11100-11200-11300 or CHEM

-12100-12200-12300, a 5 on the AP Chemistry exam, or consent of the department.
+PQ: BIOS 20150 and BIOS 20151.
+Second- or third-year standing only; fourth-year by petition only.
+An average grade of C or higher in, and completion of, CHEM 10100-10200-10300 or CHEM 11100-11200-11300 or CHEM 12100-12200-12300, a 5 on the AP Chemistry exam, or consent of the department.
 The fundamental molecular processes of cells are examined using evidence from biochemical, physiologic, and microscopic analyses.
 Topics include the logical, spatial, and temporal organization and regulation of metabolism; the formation and function of proteins, RNA, and DNA; generation and function of cellular structures and compartments; regulation of gene expression; the organization and regulation of cell growth and division; and cell-environment and cell-cell interactions.
 L. Mets, B. Glick, C. Schonbaum.
 Autumn.
 L.

 20192.
 Genetics.
 PQ: BIOS 20191.
 The goal of this course is to integrate recent developments in molecular genetics and the human genome project into the structure of classical genetics.
 Topics include Mendelian inheritance, linkage, tetrad analysis, DNA polymorphisms, human genome, chromosome aberrations and their molecular analysis, bacterial and virus genetics, regulatory mechanisms, DNA cloning, mechanisms of mutation and recombination, and transposable elements.
-I. Ruvinsky, W. Dobyns, N. Ellis, C. Schonbaum.
+I. Ruvinsky, B. Lahn, C. Schonbaum.
 Winter.
-I.
+L.